opentok/opentok-android-sdk-samples/README.md

-# OpenTok Android SDK Samples
+A custom video capturer will be helpful when:# OpenTok Android SDK Samples.

-This repository is meant to provide some examples for you to better understand the features of the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).
+This repository provides some examples for you to understand better the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).
 For details on the full OpenTok Android API, see the [reference documentation](https://tokbox.com/opentok/libraries/client/android/reference/index.html).

-Feel free to copy and modify the source code herein for your own projects.
+Feel free to copy and modify the source code herein for your projects.
 Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok Android SDK.
 See the [License](LICENSE) for more information.

+> Credentials (`API_KEY`, `SESSION_ID`, `TOKEN`) are stored inside `OpenTokConfig` files of each project.
+For the sample applications, credentials can be retrieved from [OpenTOk Dashboard](https://dashboard.tokbox.com/projects) and hardcoded in the application.
+For a production environment server should provide the credentials.
+To quickly set up the server, see [server sample application] (https://github.com/opentok/learning-opentok-php) and [Basic-Video-Chat project](/Basic-Video-Chat).
 ## What's Inside

 ### Basic Video Chat